NoSleepTillLambos/TheNaughtySailor/README.md

 ![image2](assets/mockups/fetch.JPG)

-🏆 **Users can discover newly listed competitions, read up about them and their requirements and enter from there** <br/>
+🏆 <h4 style="font-weight: bold">Users can discover newly listed competitions, read up about them and their requirements and enter from there</h4>
 🍸 **Users can also search for their desired competition if they don't see one they are interested in entering straight away**

 ### Feature 2